 Telling the story properly means telling the truth, and the truth of Gadsby's stories is far from comical.

 "Do you remember that story I told about that young man who almost beat me up? ...
 In order to balance the tension in the room with that story, I couldn't tell that story how it actually happened," she revealed.
-"Because I couldn't tell the part of the story where that man realized his mistake.
+"Because I couldn't tell the part of the story where that man realised his mistake.
 And he came back.
 And he said, 'Oh, no, I get it.
 You're a lady faggot.
 I'm allowed to beat the shit out of you.'
 And he did.
 He beat the shit out of me, and nobody stopped him.
 And I didn't report that to the police, and I did not take myself to hospital, and I should have.
 And you know why I didn't?
 It's because I thought that was all I was worth."

 Gadsby continues, giving her unfiltered and honest thoughts on misogyny, sexism, politics, and art.
 Her voice wavers but never cracks, swelling into a powerful condemnation of the status quo.
 Just as as it reaches its climax, she stops herself.
-She realizes she's yelling, that she's angry, that she has maybe dragged out the tension for too long.
+She realises she's yelling, that she's angry, that she has maybe dragged out the tension for too long.

 "This is why I must quit comedy," she admits.
 "Because the only way I can tell my truth and put tension in the room is with anger."